 The hymn that we don’t have is the culmination of the entire text and must have had great magical/spiritual power for it is the hymn Isis and Osiris recited before They re-ascended to the heavens after having completed Their civilizing Work on earth.

 I’ve been reading a paper by Jorgen Sorensen about the Egyptian background of the Kore Kosmou.
 He suggests that the missing hymn, combined with a secret that Isis refuses to reveal to Horus earlier in the text could be the text’s main point.

-The secret comes up in Isis’ narrative when the embodied souls, not remembering their divine origins, are really messing up the world and the Elements complain to God.
-They ask that an “Efflux” of God be sent to earth.
-God consents and as God speaks, it is so.
+The secret comes up in Isis’ narrative when the embodied souls, not remembering their divine origins, are really messing up the world and the Elements complain to the Creator.
+They ask that an “Efflux” of the Creator be sent to earth.
+The Creator consents and as it is spoken, it is so.
 The One the Elements have asked for is already on earth serving as judge and ruler so that all human beings receive the fate they deserve.

 Horus interrupts to ask how this efflux or emanation came to earth.
 Isis replies,

 “I may not tell the story of [this] birth; for it is not permitted to describe the origin of thy descent, O Horus, [son] of mighty power, lest afterwards the way-of-birth of the immortal Gods should be known unto men—except so far that God the Monarch, the universal Orderer and Architect, sent for a little while thy mighty sire Osiris, and the mightiest Goddess Isis, that they might help the world, for all things needed them.”
 (Mead, Kore Kosmou, 36)

 Thus the coming into being of the efflux of the Divine is intimately connected with the coming into being of Horus Himself.
 It is a secret that Horus, a Hermetic student but not yet an adept, isn’t ready to know.